Advanced family history research

 The further you get with your family history research, the more likely you are to find yourself needing to investigate sources beyond the frequently consulted record types outlined in this guide.
 While it would be impossible to list every potentially useful source, the list below suggests some useful starting points for a few common family history themes:

-• Crime and punishment - See The National Archives for records of the Chancery Division, London Metropolitan Archives for Middlsex Sessions, and Old Bailey Online for the proceedings of the Old Bailey 1674-1913.
-Prison records are also held at The National Archives and London Metropolitan Archives.
+- Crime and punishment - See The National Archives for records of the Chancery Division, The London Archives for Middlesex Sessions, and Old Bailey Online for the proceedings of the Old Bailey 1674-1913.
+Prison records are also held at The National Archives and The London Archives.

 Links to further resources can be found on our useful useful websites page.